waggle-sensor/sage-mcp/bundling/BUILD_EXECUTABLE.md

-# Building SAGE MCP Server as Executable
+# Building Sage MCP Server as Executable

-This guide shows how to build the SAGE MCP server as a standalone executable that can run without Python installation.
+This guide shows how to build the Sage MCP server as a standalone executable that can run without Python installation.

 ## Quick Start (macOS)